Syllabus: CS 1581 Honors Computer Science I

 Course Content and Objectives

-This course is designed to be an introduction to the science of problem solving through the writing of computer programs.
-Students will become familiar with multiple computer programming paradigms, including functional, imperative, and object-oriented programming.
-Programming will be undertaken using the powerful, elegant, and high-level language Scheme.
+Ten weeks of the course will be taught using the powerful, elegant, and high-level language Scheme.
 (The version of Scheme we will use is called Racket.)
-Scheme is simple to learn and helps students learn the principles of procedural and data abstraction that they will carry throughout their programming careers.
+Scheme is simple to learn and helps students understand the principles of procedural and data abstraction that they will carry throughout their programming careers.

 Grading Basis